 Walk Pai’s Walking Street

-Like must walking streets in Thailand, it fills up with food vendors and market stalls selling everything from your t-shirts and jewellery to personalised post cards.
+Like most towns and cities in Thailand, there seems to always a walking street.
+The Pai walking street fills up with food vendors and market stalls selling everything from your t-shirts and jewelry to personalized postcards.
 It happens every night.

 Visit Memorial Bridge